modulo-dm/workflow/README.md

 Go to your project on Github.
 Once there perform the steps below:

 ![Release1](https://github.com/modulo-dm/workflow/raw/master/release1.png "Release1")
+...

 ![Release2](https://github.com/modulo-dm/workflow/raw/master/release2.png "Release2")

 Lastly, fill out the form appropriately.
 If your change hasn't been PR'd be sure to check the "Pre-release" box.

+Remember, use Semver formatting when you specify your tag name, ie: v1.2.3.
+Once you've done that, select the branch you made your changes on from the dropdown to the right of where you entered the tag name.

 ![Release3](https://github.com/modulo-dm/workflow/raw/master/release3.png "Release3")